-It was a prison until 1996 when it closed down and the building sold off to the Malmaison hotel chain.
-The company specialise in turning historic buildings into boutique hotels – others include an old postal sorting office, a church and even a brothel – so they kept a lot of the original features while turning it from a place of punishment to one of pleasure.
+The rest of the Victorian prison was sold off to the Malmaison hotel chain, who specialise in turning historic buildings into boutique hotels – others include a Royal Mail sorting office*, a Greek Orthodox Church* and even a brothel* – who’ve kept a lot of original features including the central walkways and stairs, barred windows and heavy metal doors.

 Malmaison Oxford prison hotel review